canjs/canjs/docs/can-guides/topics/debugging.md

   alt="The Chrome Developer Tools Sidebar Overflow Menu" width="600px"/>

-If the element that is selected has a Observable Properties, the graph will show the relationships for a property of the Observable Properties:
+If the element that is selected has a observable properties, the graph will show the relationships for a property:

 <img src="../../docs/can-guides/images/devtools/bindings-graph-viewmodel.png"
   class="bit-docs-screenshot"
   alt="The CanJS Devtools Bindings Graph" width="600px"/>

-By default, the property selected will be the _first_ property on the Observable Properties alphabetically.
+By default, the property selected will be the _first_ property on the observable properties alphabetically.
 Another property can be selected by clicking on the header:

 <img src="../../docs/can-guides/images/devtools/bindings-graph-viewmodel-click.png"
   class="bit-docs-screenshot"